foursquare/rogue/docs/Indexing.md

     QueryHelpers.validator = MyQueryValidator

 When the index checker has something to warn about, it will call the `QueryHelpers.QueryLogger.logIndexMismatch` callback.
-At foursquare we have implemented it like so:
+At foursquare we have implemented it like this:

     override def logIndexMismatch(msg: => String) {
        val stack = Utils.currentStackTrace()